Cártama: Main sights

 The Hermitage of Our Lady of the Remedies (La Ermita de Nuestra Señora de los Remedios) is situated on the Hill of the Virgin and which has been designated a building of historical and cultural interest.
 It was built on the site of a previous Hermitage from the 15th century, and is a very beautiful building with an approach which winds up the hill above the pueblo, and which commands superb views of the surrounding area.

 A remnant of the Roman period is the 2nd-century AD column, called the Humilladero Cross, after for the forged iron cross attached to its top.
 This well-preserved column is an important reminder of the "Cartima Municipium", and for this reason is incorporated in the town's heraldic crest.
 It was saved and placed on its current site in 1752 to mark the excavations carried out then by the Marquis de Valdeflores, as an inscription in its base testifies.

 The castle dates from the 10th century, when the city was ruled by the Moors.
 It sits astride a ridge which dominates the surrounding area, and offers wonderful panoramic views.
 Between the 13th and 15th centuries its strategic situation meant that it became one of Málaga's more important defences, guarding against access from the Guadalhorce valley, which was one of the easier routes to mount an attack on the capital.
 Its construction is typically military, with a double defensive enclosure; the first had ten towers, while the second, nearer the town, had eight towers and another walled tower.
 It was well equipped to resist siege, as it had two wells, dug in the time of the Caliphs.
 The castle's capture by the Catholic Monarchs in 1485 is recorded in the bas-reliefs of the Coro in the Cathedral of Toledo, which testifies to Cártama's importance at the time.
 Once the Christians recaptured Málaga, however, the castle fell into progressive decay.

 The Church of Saint Peter the Apostle, built on the site of the old mosque after the Christian capture of the city.
-It is still standing and has recently been extensively refurbished.
+It is still standing and has been extensively refurbished.